litert/annotation/docs/en-US.md

     - `$method` The name of method.
     - `$class` The full name of class, with namespace.
+    - `$withParents` Also extract from the method prototypes.

     > Use `ClassName::methodName` as method's name, so that `$class` can be
     > optional.

 -   Return Value

-    Returns an associated array, with the annonation names as keys.
+    Returns an associated array, with the annotation names as keys.
-    An empty array willy will be returned if no annoations were found.
+    An empty array willy will be returned if no annotations were found.

     > **If the target doesn't exist, a exception of type`\L\Core\Exception`
     > will be thrown.**